-Title Greater Manchester Spatial Framework Role and content The Greater Manchester Spatial Framework (GMSF) will provide an overarching plan that will cover the whole of the Greater Manchester conurbation and is being prepared jointly by the ten Greater Manchester local authorities.
+Title Greater Manchester Spatial Framework Greater Manchester's Plan for Homes, Jobs and the Environment Role and content The Greater Manchester Spatial Framework Greater Manchester's Plan for Homes, Jobs and the Environment (GMSF) will provide an overarching plan that will cover the whole of the Greater Manchester conurbation and is being prepared jointly by the ten Greater Manchester local authorities Greater Manchester Combined Authority (GMCA), which is made up of the Mayor of Greater Manchester and the leaders of the ten Greater Manchester councils.
 It will set out the scale and distribution of housing and employment growth across the conurbation for the next 20 years.
 It will identify strategic land allocations for housing and employment and also key infrastructure requirements to support this growth.
 It will provide a strategic environmental policy framework to ensure that growth is accommodated in a sustainable way and that Greater Manchester will be resilient to existing and future climate pressures.
-The GMSF will also set out strategic development management policies where they are appropriate and it is important for there to be a consistent Greater Manchester approach.
+The GMSF will also set out strategic development management policies where they are appropriate and it is important for there to be a consistent Greater Manchester approach. sets out how Greater Manchester should develop up until 2037; identifies the amount of new development that will come forward across the 10 districts, in terms of housing, offices and industry and warehousing, and the main areas in which this will be focused; supports the delivery of key infrastructure, such as transport and utilities; protects the important environmental assets across the city region;

+Title Greater Manchester Spatial Framework Greater Manchester's Plan for Homes, Jobs and the Environment allocates sites for employment and housing outside of the existing urban area; and defines a new green belt boundary for Greater Manchester.
 Status The GMSF is being progressed as a joint Greater Manchester Plan (a joint Development Plan Document), which in 2017 will become the Plan of the Greater Manchester Mayor requiring unanimous approval of the Cabinet of leaders of the ten local authorities.
-Once adopted the GMSF will be the spatial development strategy and local plans would need to be in general conformity with it.
-The GMSF is just one of a suite of documents through which GMCA is progressing its devolution agreement, growth and reform ambitions namely: A GM ' Vision' which extends beyond Greater Manchester Strategy; A Residential Growth Strategy setting out how we will bring forward land to meet our identified demand; A Transport Strategy; An Infrastructure Plan; An Investment Strategy, sitting alongside financial tools such as the Manchester Investment Fund, the Housing Investment Fund.
-Chain of Conformity Consistent with national planning policy and having regard to the Greater Manchester Strategy, Greater Manchester Growth and Reform Plan.
+The GMSF is currently being progressed as a Joint DPD.
+Through the 2014 Devolution Agreement the Mayor has a duty to produce a Spatial Development Strategy (SDS).
+Central Government is currently considering the request from Greater Manchester to amend the Spatial Development Regulations to allow the GMSF to be progressed as an SDS.
+The next GMSF will be produced as a SDS if the regulations are in place, otherwise it will continue as a Joint DPD.
+Once adopted the GMSF will be the spatial development strategy and Local Plans would need to be in general conformity with it the GMSF.
+The GMSF is just one of a suite of documents through which GMCA is progressing its devolution agreement, growth and reform ambitions namely: A GM 'Vision' which extends beyond Greater Manchester Strategy; A Residential Growth Strategy setting out how we will bring forward land to meet our identified demand; A Transport Strategy; An Infrastructure Plan; An Investment Strategy, sitting alongside financial tools such as the Manchester Investment Fund, the Housing Investment Fund.
+Chain of Conformity Consistent with national planning policy and having NPPF and having regard to the Greater Manchester Strategy. , Greater Manchester Growth and Reform Plan.
 Geographical coverage Greater Manchester (reflecting the area of the ten constituent authorities).